fpaboim/gpufem/gpufem_notes.md

 interface
 + Check clearing matrix really necessary?
 + Init GlblKaux as zero? in GPU?
-+ Entregar dia 7
++ Amdahl's law and gustafson -> potential limits to paralellism / development of new parallel algorithms

 ### BUGS
 + Fix batch metis(?) memory bug

 ### IDEEZ
 + FEM class initialization: femdata in init?
++ More clarity in assembly in OpenMP
 + 2.4 finite element history
-+ More clarity in assembly in OpenMP

 ### References to add
 * Chris Jang from GATLAS: